Health and Wellbeing Co-ordinator

 - 24/7 access to our employee assistance programme.

-We actively celebrate our individual differences and recognise the collective strength this brings to our organisation.
-It’s important our teams represent the communities we serve, and we welcome applications from any under‑represented groups.
+We actively celebrate our individual differences and recognise the collective strength this brings the organisation.
+It’s important our teams represent the communities we serve, and we welcome applications from any under-represented groups.

-If you need any reasonable adjustments to help you feel more comfortable during the recruitment process, please contact recruitment@wheatley-group.com.
+We want all our candidates to shine.
+If you need any reasonable adjustments to help you feel more comfortable during the recruitment process, on behalf of Wheatley Care please contact recruitment@wheatley-care.com